ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.2.0-release-note.md

 ##### Compiler API

-- Introduced a set of builders in the Types API which is used to construct complex types that have varying components
+- Introduced a set of builders in the Types API, which are used to construct complex types that have varying components

 #### Improvements

 ##### Compiler API

 - Added semantic API support for the `client resource access` action

 #### Bug fixes